dicristea/weather-app/README.md

 - Menu Icons:
   <a href="https://www.flaticon.com/free-icons/menu" title="menu icons">Menu icons created by Febrian Hidayat - Flaticon</a>
   <a href="https://fonts.google.com/icons">Google Icons</a>

-## Future Updates:

-- Accessibility: Windows High Contrast mode --will not see the box-shadow or be able to detect the border color change --> try to make 'outline: 3px solid transparent;' work(????)

 ## Learn More: REACT